 Versatility

-We wanted to look at how many attachments each rack could work with, whether it had any additional features (such as a pull-up bar), and how many different strength training routines it could be used for (weightlifting, powerlifting, CrossFit, etc.).
+We wanted to look at how many attachments each rack could work with, whether it had any additional features (such as a pull-up bar), and how many different strength training routines it could be used for (such as weightlifting, powerlifting, or CrossFit).

 Price

-We wanted to offer a mix of high-end racks, as well as budget-friendly options that still performed very well.
+We wanted to offer a mix of high-end racks and budget-friendly options that still performed very well.

 Space

-A squat rack is going to take up a good amount of space, but it should still allow you to walk comfortably around your home gym and leave room for other equipment.
+A squat rack will take up a good amount of space, but it should still allow you to walk comfortably around your home gym and leave room for other equipment.
 Others will be able to fold away to save floor space when not in use.

 RELATED: Bridge Built Phoenix Squat Rack Review